YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 # Logseq Plugin: Weekdays and Weekends (Templates)

 - Plugin for switching journal templates for weekdays and weekends.
-And it is possible to tie templates together.
+And possible to tie templates together.

 > Development stage 👷🚧